 There are a number of ways of ‘going green’ – by choosing “green” banks and savings projects and choosing to bank with an ethical bank.

 The origins of socially responsible investing date back to the time of the Quakers, who in 1758 prohibited members from participating in the slave trade, and from John Wesley, one of the founders of Methodism, who gave guidance on not harming your neighbours or workers through your business practices.

 These days, investors who choose ethical funds tends to want to avoid guns, alcohol, tobacco and practices harmful to the environment such as mining and oil.
 They may also want to invest in companies that try to do good, such as provide fair wages or workers or support green projects and sustainable energy.

 Although there are not many ethical banks, there are a few examples of banks who subscribe to an ethical code.

-The Co-operative was the UK’s first ethical high street bank, with a policy of not investing in companies which are deemed unethical by its customers.
+The Co-operative was the UK's first ethical high street bank, with a policy of not investing in companies that are deemed unethical by its customers.

 Other examples of ethical banks in the UK include Smile, which is part of the Co-operative Bank and Triodos Bank, which deals in everyday banking and savings accounts.